 When generating new keys on the device, those keys can be generated randomly or in a deterministic way.
 The deterministic way is specified in [GPGADD].
 The current mode is displayed in the first sub menu.
-To activate the seed mode select ON, to deactivate the seed mode select OFF.
+To activate the seeded mode select ON, to deactivate the seeded mode select OFF.

-When the application starts, the seed mode is always set to ON user: 123456admin: 12345678
+When the application starts, the seeded mode is always set to ON